V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/dual-endstops.md

 Make sure your job has a work offset if you use the endstops.

 A typical part has the gcode built with the origin at the parts corner.
-If you where to cut out that part it would result in going negative past your endstops and misalign your machine.
+If you were to cut out that part it would result in going negative past your endstops and misalign your machine.

 ![!negative moves](https://www.v1engineering.com/wp-content/uploads/2017/11/Negative.jpg){: width="400"}